 In the end, under increasing pressure, Kulp finally surrendered, announcing his retirement in October of 1959, which came hand-in-hand with the sale of the majority of Wilson-Jones shares to Swingline.
 By 1963, Swingline gained complete ownership of the company.

-Soon enough, the Franklin Boulevard plant, like the Bunte Brothers factory before it, was left abandoned, as Wilson-Jones centralized its operation at its New Jersey location, closer to Swingline HQ.
-Swingline, in turn, was purchased by American Brands in 1976, with most manufacturing (despite what the name would suggest) moving to Mexico by the 1980s.
+Soon enough, the Franklin Boulevard plant, like the Bunte Brothers factory before it, was left abandoned, although Wilson-Jones did maintain a Chicago factory under Swingline ownership, at 6150 W. Touhy Avenue in Niles.
+That building was still in use through the 1980s, but was finally closed and demolished in 1995.
+Swingline, by that point, had been purchased by American Brands, which moved most of the corporation’s manufacturing (despite what the name would suggest) to Mexico.
 Both Swingline and Wilson-Jones carry on under the ACCO Brands banner today.

 [1916 advertisement for the Marvel Punch, originally made by the Samuel C. Tatum Co. in Cincinnati, OH]

 Geyer’s Stationer, Vol. 55 (1913)

 The American Stationer, Vol. 74 (1913), Vol. 86 (1920)